onflow/fcl-js/README.md

 ## Introducing `@onflow/fcl`

-Flow's JavaScript SDK was created to make developing JavaScript applications that connect to the Flow blockchain easy and secure.
+FCL was created to make developing JavaScript applications that connect to the Flow blockchain easy and secure.

 While it would be possible to create a Flow wallet as a browser plugin, we specifically created `@onflow/fcl` so that web-based dapps don’t have to depend on browser plugins. `@onflow/fcl` is able to connect browser-based dapps to a wallet service, or a wallet installed on your phone or running on your local computer without introducing the security risks that can come from installing a browser plugin.